bigchaindb/bigchaindb/docs/server/source/cloud-deployment-templates/node-on-kubernetes.rst

 If you want to add a new BigchainDB node to an existing BigchainDB cluster, refer to :doc:`the page about that <add-node-on-kubernetes>`.

+We refer to many files by their directory and filename in the documentation below, such as ``configuration/config-map.yaml``.
+Those files are files in the `bigchaindb/bigchaindb repository on GitHub
+<https://github.com/bigchaindb/bigchaindb/>`_ in the ``k8s/`` directory.
+Make sure you're getting those files from the appropriate Git branch on GitHub, i.e. the branch for the version of BigchainDB that your BigchainDB cluster is using.

 Step 1: Install kubectl
 -----------------------